Jaseci-Labs/jaseci/docs/docs/development/1_abstractions.md

 Walkers offer a different approach to programmatic execution, distinct from the common function-based model used in other languages.
 Instead of a function's scope being temporarily pushed onto a growing stack as functions call other functions, scopes in Jaseci can be laid out spatially on a graph and walkers can traverse the graph, carrying their scope with them.
 This new model introduces data-spatial problem solving, where walkers can access any scope at any time in a modular manner, unlike in the function-based model where scopes become inaccessible after a function is called until it returns.

-When solving problems with walkers, a developer can think of that walker as a little self-contained robot or agent that can retain context as it spacially moves about a graph, interacting with the context in nodes and edges of that graph.
+When solving problems with walkers, a developer can think of that walker as a little self-contained robot or agent that can retain context as it spatially moves about a graph, interacting with the context in nodes and edges of that graph.

 ### Init Walker with Examples

-When we run a jac code, by default it's exucuting the `init` walker.
+When we run a jac code, by default it's executing the `init` walker.
 Basically the `walker init` works as the main method in other programming language. save following code as `main.jac` and run the code in `jsctl` shell with `jac run main.jac`

 **Example 1:**
 ```jac